olivierpascalhenry/OrionFTP/README.md

 Features:
 ---------

-For now, it can download only files from a FTP or SFTP server.
+For now, it can download files from a FTP or SFTP server.
 In the future, folder(s) download and basic upload will be added.
 Drag and drop is not available at this time, but it will be in a future release.

 Compatibility: